williambcosta/godot-touch-camera-2d/README.md

 A good example of this is Nodes that inherits `Control`.
-The `Control` nodes always handle the inputs that occur inside them, even when your code don't do nothing to it.
+The `Control` nodes always handle the inputs that occur inside them, even when your code don't do anything with it.
 In this cases you can call the camera's `_unhandled_input(event: InputEvent)` method directly passing the event to it.